siyul-park/uniflow/ext/README.md

 # Extension

-Maximize your system's capabilities with our diverse range of first-party extensions.
-Seamlessly integrate these plugins to enhance functionalities and introduce new features, enriching your system's ecosystem.
+Enhance your system's capabilities with our diverse range of first-party extensions.
+Seamlessly integrate these plugins to expand functionalities and introduce new features, enriching your system's ecosystem.
 Enjoy a flexible and extensible platform that empowers users to explore various possibilities and effortlessly amplify their system's capabilities.

 ## Available Extensions

-- **Control**: Enhance data manipulation capabilities with this versatile tool.
+- **Control**: Elevate data manipulation capabilities with this versatile tool.
 Execute code snippets in languages such as CEL, JavaScript, TypeScript, JSON, and YAML, enabling robust data operations.

 - **Event**: Support event-driven architectures with seamless handling of runtime events, ensuring efficient event processing and management.